Collederas/collederas.com/content/blog/unreal-procedural-spider/unreal-procedural-spider.md

 <img src="./step-condition.png" alt="Step condition">

-## Arched Step Interpolation
-When a replant is triggered, we do not instantly snap the leg to the Home Location.
-Instead, we interpolate from the current position to the Home Location, adding an arched Z movement for realism.

 I store replant data in a struct array containing the start location and destination (both in World Space).
 This makes the graph cleaner.
 We first decide which legs need replanting, then run a separate function to handle the interpolation.

 <img src="./set-replant.png" alt="Replant decided">

+## Arched Step Interpolation
+So now we have a struct containing info about the legs that need replanting.
+In the next step we iterate through them and applying the actual replant logic.

+When a replant is triggered, we do not instantly snap the leg to the Home Location.
+Instead, we interpolate from the current position to the Home Location, adding an arched Z movement for realism.

 During interpolation, X and Y use a standard Interpolate node, while Z uses a curve remapped so that the maximum value is the apex of the arch.